 Swim at your risk in Chesapeake Bay; no lifeguards.
 There are no designated swimming areas at the Narrows or boat launch.

-Fishing and crabbing are popular from the Narrows located between Broad Bay and Linkhorn Bay.
+Fishing and crabbing are popular at the park.
 A valid Virginia saltwater fishing license is required.
 Annual parking-launching passports are available by calling 1-800-933-PARK.

 Boating: Motorboats and other small craft may be launched from the Narrows boat ramp located at the 64th Street extension in the park’s southern area.
 Facilities include the use of launching ramps, parking for cars and boat trailers and restrooms.
 Swimming at the Narrows is not advised because currents there are strong.

 Canoes, kayaks and other watercraft may be rented from a park concession at the boat ramp.

 None at this park.

 Virginia Aquarium and Marine Science Center, Virginia Beach boardwalk, Norfolk Naval Base, Cape Henry Lighthouse and First Landing Cross in adjacent Fort Story.
 Check www.visitvirginiabeach.com and www.virginia.org for more info.